MaeX15/csgo_aimbot/README.md

 6.have fun!!!

 ps: “We don't encourage cheating nor the use of aim bots and other hacks.
-Keep the game clean.”
+Keep the game clean..”

 Demos: https://www.youtube.com/channel/UCyWvKd_3WGo9LSsjOoJOiwQ